Fleetwood Mac's Christine McVie Dead at 79 - E! Online

 The music world has lost a legendary artist.

-Christine McVie, who joined Fleetwood Mac in 1970 and performed as a co-vocalist and keyboard player, has died at the age of 79.
+Christine McVie, co-vocalist and keyboard player for Fleetwood Mac, has died at the age of 79.
 The band confirmed McVie's passing on Facebook Nov.
-30, writing, "There are no word to describe our sadness."
+30, writing, "There are no words to describe our sadness."

 "She was truly one-of-a-kind, special and talented beyond measure," the band continued.
 "She was the best musician anyone could have in their band and the best friend anyone could have in their life."